Japan Historic Sites Guide, Tailor-made Japan Tour Packages

 Miyama Village

-About 200 houses among private ones along the river are thatched as of old.
-The cluster of houses in Kita-mura district of Chii is designated as the preservation district for groups of important historic buildings by the Agency for Cultural Affairs, thanks to the fact that most of them are thatched and preserved in their original state.
+About 200 houses among private along the river are thatched as of old.
+The cluster of houses in Kita-mura district of Chii is designate for groups of important buildings by the Agency for Cultural Affairs, thanks to the fact that most of them are thatched and preserved in their original state

 Taketomi Traditional Village